Before you continue reading, it’s important to know that godparenting has little to do with God and more to do with parenting.

 Godparents are obliged to make specific pledges at the godchild’s christening ceremony.

-They would pledge to pray and care for the child, turn them away from things that are against God.
+They would pledge to pray and care for the child and turn them away from things against God.

 It is good to pray for your godchild every day.
-Whatever is happening in their life, what challenges they might face, and what they will learn are all known to the Lord.
+The Lord knows what is happening in their life, what challenges they might face, and what they will learn.

 Pray for the kid’s safety, that the infant is not harmed, and that the Lord blesses the child.
 Also, pray that the Lord would lead and instruct you on how to pray for and be with the child.

-A non-religious godparent, like religious godparents, have non-religious tasks and obligations for their godchild that include:
+A non-religious godparent, like religious godparents, has non-religious tasks and obligations for their godchild that include:

-In times of illness, parents must be present for their godchild.
+Parents must be present for their godchildren during illness.
 When parents are unable to care for their child due to illness, they might ask the godparent to take care of the child.

 It is also traditional for the godparents to prepare the grave for the godchild who has died.

-If neither parent survives, the godparents are expected to take care of the godchild if no other close relative can do so.
+If neither parent survives, the godparents are expected to care for the godchild if no other close relative can.

 They should also try to spend more time with them to have a positive impact on them.

-Godparents must celebrate important events with their godchild, as well as their godchild’s life successes, and milestones since they are essentially extended family.
+Godparents must celebrate important events with their godchild and their godchild’s life successes and milestones since they are essentially extended family.

-If they are unable to be physically present with their godchild, they must send customized letters or cards to demonstrate that they are always there for them.
+If they cannot be physically present with their godchild, they must send customized letters or cards to demonstrate that they are always there for them.

 Godparents are similar to the second set of parents but different.
-A child may feel more at ease discussing parts of their lives they wouldn’t discuss with their parents.
+Children may feel more at ease discussing parts of their lives that they wouldn’t discuss with their parents.

-It is important to establish a bond as a godparent from an early age so that the child understands that you are there for them.
+Establishing a bond as a godparent from an early age is important so that the child understands that you are there for them.

-Children can pick up on someone’s sincerity and intention at times.
+Children can sometimes sense someone’s sincerity and intention.
 They are more likely to grow closer to someone if they feel accepted and wanted.

-Being intentional as a godparent is a crucial part of cultivating the garden of connection with your godchild.
+Being intentional as a godparent is crucial to cultivating the garden of connection with your godchild.

 Go with the child to show and demonstrate your willingness to be active and present in their life.